Starkiller13/big_data_homeworks/README.md

 # Homework 2: Clustering
-Starting from an already clustered pointset we had to compute an approximate silhouette coefficient for the entire pointset and the exact silhouette coefficient for a sample using poisson sampling.
+Starting from an already clustered pointset we had to compute an approximate silhouette coefficient for the entire pointset and the exact silhouette coefficient for a sample obtained using poisson sampling.

 Usage(starting from the main directory)
 ```bash